tassaron/muffin-shop/config/client/rainey_arcade/markdown/arcade/header.md

-These are some games I've made using vanilla JavaScript and HTML5 canvas. **Submit your score** after playing one!
+These are the games I've made that are playable in a web browser! **Submit your score** after playing one!
 If you get enough points, you'll be able to buy [virtual prizes](/products).